-Moving from the “old mass media” to the internet meant first of all to include in the way of writing also a formatting of the texts that could be easily “scanned” at first impact.
+Moving from the “old mass media” to the internet meant first of all to include in the way of writing also the formatting of the texts that could be easily “scanned” at first impact.
 Who reads on the internet reads very quickly, according to Nielsen’s famous F-setting from left to right to scale:

 In practice the first line is read definitely, the second so-so, the third maybe, the fourth probably, from the fifth on, bets are accepted.

-This is simply to say that our text must be well organised, well structured and “visually” clear.
+This is simply to say that our text must be well organized, well structured and “visually” clear.
 The reader must immediately have an idea of the subject that will be dealt with and in what way; that in the first paragraph he will find the introduction to the subject, that then there will be paragraphs and sub-paragraphs that will deal with the various nuances.
 Everything is clearly structured and easily understandable at first glance.
 The important thing is to know how best to use the tag heading.

 As said, when we talk about SEO we often focus mainly on Title, because a lot will depend on it if the text will position itself well on search engines; but then why spend time and energy to do H1 too?
 And above all (the dream of many copywriters) why can’t I make the H1 equal to the title?